Analysis | Timeline: How Trump picked the rioters over his vice president

 At this point, Tuberville ends his conversation with Trump.

-“I said ‘Mr. President, they just took the vice president out, I’ve got to go,” Tuberville told reporters on Wednesday.
+“I said, ‘Mr. President, they just took the vice president out, I’ve got to go,” Tuberville told reporters Wednesday.

 This appears to be the first moment at which Trump should have known about the danger posed to Pence.
-In his interview with Deseret News, though, Lee said that “when he later asked Tuberville about the conversation, he got the impression that Trump didn’t know about the chaos going on in the Senate chamber.”
+In his interview with the Deseret News, though, Lee said that “when he later asked Tuberville about the conversation, he got the impression that Trump didn’t know about the chaos going on in the Senate chamber.”

 Interviews with those near the president in the White House suggest that Trump’s initial reaction to the storming of the Capitol was approval: The electoral vote counting was being impeded after all.
-Another call that was intended for Tuberville (but that again was directed to Lee’s phone) by Trump attorney Rudolph W. Giuliani focused on trying to further delay the counting of the electoral votes.
+Another call that was intended for Tuberville (but that again was directed to Lee’s phone) by Trump lawyer Rudolph W. Giuliani focused on trying to further delay the counting of the electoral votes.

 As was Trump’s habit, he was reportedly watching coverage of the events on cable news.

 About 2:15 p.m.
-Video shown during the impeachment trial on Wednesday included footage of the crowd outside the Capitol at about this time chanting “Hang Mike Pence!”
+Video shown during the impeachment trial on Wednesday included footage of the crowd outside the Capitol at about this time chanting, “Hang Mike Pence!”

 2:15 p.m.
 Pence was evacuated from the Senate chamber to a small office across a short hallway from the chamber.
 Seconds later, a group of rioters reached the top of a staircase at the end of that hallway.
-Capitol Police officer Eugene Goodman managed to draw the rioters away from the hallway — and, therefore, from Pence and the Senate chamber — and toward a nearby group of police officers.
+Capitol Police officer Eugene Goodman managed to draw the rioters away from the hallway — and, therefore, from Pence and the Senate chamber — and toward a group of police officers nearby.

 2:20 p.m.
-A reporter on Fox News gives an on-air update from Constitution Avenue, between the White House and the Capitol.
+A reporter on Fox News Channel gives an on-air update from Constitution Avenue, between the White House and the Capitol.

-“One of the big surprises, and all of the people I’ve talked to out here— of course, they got fired up listening to the president, but they’re getting the reaction now because many of them are just learning that Vice President Pence is not going to certify— to stop the certification,” Fox’s Griff Jenkins reports.
+“One of the big surprises, and all of the people I’ve talked to out here — of course, they got fired up listening to the president, but they’re getting the reaction now because many of them are just learning that Vice President Pence is not going to certify — to stop the certification,” Fox’s Griff Jenkins reports.

 He stops one of the Trump supporters walking toward the Capitol.